-The current Heritage Permit By-law (097-2009) was passed in November 2009 (see Attachment 2).
-This By-law was intended to regulate the alteration of heritage designated properties in the Town of Cobourg.
-The purpose of the 2009 By-law is twofold: to set out the processes associated with the issuance of heritage permits, and to allow for the delegation of authority to the Director of Planning and Development Services for certain classes of alterations.
+The current Heritage Permit By-law (097-2009) was passed in November 2009 (see Attachment 3).
+The purpose of the 2009 By-law is twofold: to set out the processes associated with the issuance of heritage permits, and to allow for the delegation of authority to the Director of Planning and Development for certain classes of alterations.
 The legislative backing for this by-law lays within the Ontario Heritage Act, R.S.O.
 1990, c.
 O.18 (Subsections 33(15), 33(16), 42(16), and 42(17)), and the Municipal Act, 2001, S.O.
 2001 (Subsections 11(3)).

-There need to update the current By-law was initially identified in 2021.
+The need to update the current By-law was initially identified in 2021.
 Letters submitted by former members of the Town of Cobourg's Heritage Advisory Committee (CHAC) between June and October 2021 identified several issues with By-law Number 097-2009.
-These letters were generated by a sense of confusion regarding the respective roles and responsibilities of the Planning Department and the CHAC and sought to identify the perceived errors and points of confusion in the By-law.
+The letters identified confusion regarding the respective roles and responsibilities of the Planning Department and the CHAC.

 In 2024, Planning staff identified the update of By-law 097-2009 as a key priority in the Planning & Development operational plan for the year.
 One of the necessary improvements identified by staff was the need to streamline the approval process for applicants, CHAC members, and staff, while also appropriately bringing decisions to Council as required by subject matter, complexity, or legislation.

 The overarching objectives of this update, as identified by staff, were as follows: